COVID-19 Returning to Work Policy

 Those opting to cycle when they otherwise would not have done so, who find the bikes store is full owing to popularity, may need to store their bikes in other designated areas to be advised by the relevant studio.

-Space planning considerations:
+Space planning considerations

 Studio seating arrangements

-Existing studio seating plans have been reviewed to identify maximum headcount capacity at any one time in order to satisfy the need to work at a safe distance.
+Studio seating plans have been reviewed to identify maximum headcount capacity at any one time in order to satisfy the need to work at a safe distance.

-- Existing health conditions that fall under the clinically extremely vulnerable and clinically vulnerable persons category
+- Existing health conditions that fall under the clinically extremely vulnerable and clinically vulnerable persons category (although currently less critical)

-- Living arrangements with key workers or extremely vulnerable persons
+- Living arrangements with key workers or extremely vulnerable persons (although currently less critical)

 - Extent to which the work can continue to be carried out from home